adobe/aem-rum-conversion/README.md

 ### Practitioner defined conversions
 _**Identifying the user actions to track**_

-In order to setup conversions a practitioner must define a metadata property called `Conversion Element` which can have the values: `< Link | Labelled Link | Form >`
+In order to setup conversions a practitioner must define a page metadata property called `Conversion Element` which can have the values: `< Link | Labelled Link | Form >`

 * `Link`:  Clicks on any link `<a href="...">` will be tracked as conversions.
 * `Form`: form submissions in the page will be tracked as conversions.